jitsi/jitsi-meet/doc/extra-large-conference/README.md

 # Low-latency conference streaming to very large audiences

-To have a low-latency conference with a very large audience, we need to spread out the media and signaling load beyond what can be handled by a typical Jitsi installation.
-To support a call with 10k participants, we need around 50 bridges on decent vms (8+ cores).
-The main participants of a conference with a very large audience will share a main prosody like with normal conferences, additional prosody vms are needed to support signaling to the audience.
+To have a low-latency conference with a very large audience, the media and signaling load must be spread  beyond what can be handled by a typical Jitsi installation.
+A call with 10k participants requires around 50 bridges on decent vms (8+ cores).
+The main participants of a conference with a very large audience will share a main prosody, like with normal conferences, and additional prosody vms are needed to support signaling to the audience.

 In the example configuration we use a 16 core machine.
 Eight of the cores are used for the main prosody and other services (nginx, jicofo, etc) and the other